-The Sea Pen – A colourful aquatic Animal
+The Sea Pen – A Unique & Colorful Marine Coral

 The sea pen, a stunning creature of the oceans, is a soft coral.
 Its name comes from its appearance, which resembles an old-fashioned quill pen.
 These pens were primarily used in the past.

 Like anemones, sea pens are colonies of marine cnidarians from Pennatulacea.
 They are a group of polyps that work together for the survival and well-being of the entire colony.